danielebra/qmk/README.md

 Ergodox.
 The layout became more simplified and now is in a 36 key form factor.
 The original ErgoDox layout can be found [here](https://configure.zsa.io/ergodox-ez/layouts/zLKjG/latest/0).

-Dvorak aims to have keys pressed by alternative hands, this idea has spread throughout this layout.
+Dvorak aims to have keys pressed by alternate hands, this idea has spread throughout this layout.
 It is the reasoning for brackets being placed on opposite sides of the board and under dominant fingers on the home row.